svenvc/docs/zinc/zinc-websockets-paper.md

-The WebSocket protocol defines a reliable communication channel between two equal parties, typically, but not necessarily, a Web client and a Web server, over which asynchroneous messages can be send with very little overhead.
+The WebSocket protocol defines a reliable communication channel between two equal parties, typically, but not necessarily, a Web client and a Web server, over which asynchronous messages can be send with very little overhead.
 Messages can be any String or ByteArray.
 Overhead is just a couple of bytes.
-There is no such thing as a direct reply or a synchroneous confirmation.
+There is no such thing as a direct reply or a synchronous confirmation.

 Using WebSockets, a server can notify a client instantly of interesting events, and clients can quickly send small notifications to a server, possibly multiplexing